polterguy/phosphorusfive-dox/appendix-expression-iterators.md

 ## Distinct name iterator

 This iterator always looks like the following `/$`, and will yield all distinct names it can find from its previous result set, yielding the first it finds, ignoring all consecutive matches having the same names as a previous hit.
-The comparison is case sensitive, using the invariant culture to compare its matches.
-Like all iterators do in P5.
+The comparison is case sensitive, using the invariant culture to compare its matches - Like all iterators do in P5.

 ```
 _foo